-Kazuo Okada, the Japanese billionaire Wynn Resorts Ltd. (WYNN) wants to remove from its board, asked the directors to investigate company Chairman Steve Wynn’s actions to obtain a concession for a new casino in Macau.
+Kazuo Okada, the Japanese billionaire Wynn Resorts Ltd. (WYNN:US) wants to remove from its board, asked the directors to investigate company Chairman Steve Wynn’s actions to obtain a concession for a new casino in Macau.

 Okada said in a Jan.
 24 letter to the board, filed in federal court in Las Vegas, that documents he reviewed about the underlying agreements for the Cotai project raise “serious questions about the propriety of the actions taken by Mr. Wynn, the company, and its affiliates in pursuing” it.